Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "We need to find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?"

-**Marcus**: "That could work.
-If we frame it as a way to enhance security while promoting equity, it might gain traction."
+**Marcus**: "That could be a viable approach.
+If we frame it as enhancing security while promoting equity, it might gain traction."

 **Isabella**: "I just hope we can balance innovation with the needs of society.
 Sometimes I fear that my push for ethical AI is too idealistic."

 ### Scene 3: Tension Peaks
 *Setting: A public forum where both are presenting their views on AI governance.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We must ensure that technology serves everyone, not just the privileged."

-**Marcus**: "And we need to protect our nation first.
+**Marcus**: "And we need to prioritize national security.
 If we don't act decisively, we risk everything we've built."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains.
 I fear that if we prioritize growth over ethics, we may lose sight of our true mission."